LGBTQ culture in Miami: Miami Beach Pride

 It has also attracted many celebrities such as Chaz Bono, Adam Lambert, Gloria Estefan, Mario Lopez, and Elvis Duran who were Grand Marshals for Pride weekend from 2012 through 2016 respectively.

 The 2010 Pride drew tens of thousands of people.
 In 2013 there were more than 80,000 people who participated in the event.
-There are over 125 businesses who are LGBT supportive that sponsor Miami Beach Pride.
+Miami Beach Pride celebrated its 10th annual Gay Pride Festival in 2018, with 130,000 people attending.